reinerBa/vite-plugin-stopdev/README.md

 Stops your (local or CI)-Vite development server after a given time or a given time of inactivity.
 With a callback to use before the dev server is stopped and another to use before the node process is terminated.
-Usefull to run tests on development server or to prevent your dev server from running forever on your local maschine.
+Usefull to run tests on development server with to let the development server run forever.
+Or to prevent your dev server from running for days on your local maschine.

 ## Install